pravsels/mrcolab/README.md

-More details: in the real room there was a rasbpberry Pi with access to google home. that can be used by the person in AR to control the size of the person in VR. the size control is necessary to see clues. once the clues are read by the person in VR, the person in AR can use the Pi home to ask questions to the internet for help. the last clue was written on a piece of paper in invisible ink that can only be seen if the person in VR properly controls a smart switch that turns on the UV light in the real room.
+More details: in the real room there was a rasbpberry Pi with access to google home. that can be used by the person in AR to control the size of the person in VR. the size control is necessary to see clues. once the clues are read by the person in VR, the person in AR can use the Pi home to ask questions for help. the last clue was written on a piece of paper in invisible ink that can only be seen if the person in VR properly controls a smart switch that turns on the UV light in the real room.